Rainbowtaves/irc-logger/README.md

 ## Setup

 1. Create symlink for logs folder and name it `logs` or set the path in `.env` file
-2. To run the web-server simply go to project folder and run `npm start`
+2. To run the app simply go to project folder and run `npm start`